diogoalmeidad/data-repository/05_git.md

 - 'git branch -d <branch_name>': delete locally the branch;
 - 'git branch -vv': lists the local branches and upstream branches;
 - 'git fetch <shortname>': Downloads data from the <shortname> remote repository;
+- 'git branch -vv': check whether there has been an upstream branch defined;
+- 'git branch -u <shortname>/<branchname>': Define the upstream branch for the local branch;
+- 'git pull <shortname>/<branchname>': Fetch and integrate changes from <shortname> repository for the specified <branchname>;